 Short-term training.
 Long-term reward.
 Local agencies employ approximately 4,500 men and women in water and wastewater jobs.
 Experts predict the need to fill an estimated 450 positions per year for at least the next five years as incumbent employees retire and demand for clean, potable water increases.
-The water and wastewater industry values your service.
-Now is the time to launch your second career of service to your country.
+More women can and should train for expanding job opportunities within the water and wastewater industries.